-Special Report: The Sony Schism
+SPECIAL REPORT: The Sony Schism

 Hirai got his start in Sony's music business and isn't an engineer.
 But that doesn't handicap him, says Phil Molyneux, the CEO of Sony Electronics Inc in the United States.

 But the engineering father of the PlayStation, Ken Kutaragi, warns that there is risk in Sony's "asset-light" strategy of outsourcing its manufacturing.
-Its Korean rivals, Samsung Electronics and LG Electronics, could unleash a blitzkrieg of credit-card thin organic light emitting diode (OLED) TVs, he warns.
+Its Korean rivals, Samsung Electronics (005930.KS) and LG Electronics (066570.KS), could unleash a blitzkrieg of credit-card thin organic light emitting diode (OLED) TVs, he warns.

 Samsung and LG, however, stuck with the concept, and their 55-inch prototypes picked up a slew of awards at the CES show in Las Vegas.